 The Partnership

-The partnership is made up of organisations and groups delivering funded projects as part of Just FACT.
+The partnership was made up of organisations and groups delivering funded projects as part of Just FACT.
 It has included Platform London, St Hildas East Community Centre, Sunny Jar Eco Hub, Public Works, Limehouse Town Hall, Leaders in Community/ the Teviot Centre, Cranbrook Community Food Garden, Compost Mentis/ Mile End Community Garden, Maya Productions, Folx Farm, misery medicine, Community Food Growers Network, Burdett Foundation, Providence Row, Society Links, Boil & Bubble, Stepney City Farm, Society Links, Seeds for Growth, Oitij-jo Collective, Somos Semilias, Rice Marketing.
-Lucy Harbor from CAG Consultants is the evaluation partner.
+Lucy Harbor from CAG Consultants was the evaluation partner.

 The Blueprint Architects